History of Antigua and Barbuda: Early history (2900 BC–17th century)

-The Indigenous West Indians made sea vessels that they used to sail the Atlantic and Caribbean.
-As a result, Caribs and Arawaks populated much of South American and the Caribbean Islands.
-Relatives of the Antiguan Arawaks and Caribs still live in various countries in South America, notably Brazil, Venezuela and Colombia.
+Much like the rest of the Caribbean, the original population of Antigua and Barbuda was mostly destroyed by European and African diseases, malnutrition and slavery.
+Relatives of the Antiguan Arawak and Kalinago still live in various countries in South America, notably Brazil, Venezuela and Colombia.
 The smaller remaining native populations in the West Indies maintain a pride in their heritage.